Sunpower Solar Panels Cost

-All of a sudden, Sunpower panels don’t seem that expensive, do they?
+All of a sudden, Sunpower solar panels’ cost doesn’t seem that much higher now, does it?

 Industry analysts agree Sunpower panels are the best money can buy.
-Of course, you need a lot of money to buy these panels.
-Are they worth it?
-We think yes, but only if your situation fits one (or both) of the following criteria:
+Of course, you’ll need to dish out a few thousand extra to buy these panels, so the question remains: Are they worth it?

 - You have limited roof space and you’re not able to physically fit enough standard solar panels on your roof to meet your energy needs.
 While it still might be better financially to just have a smaller installation, the increased production Sunpower panels can dish out might be worth it.